Origins of The Blood Connection

 In 1962, the Greenville Blood Assurance Plan was formed to help supply the needs of Greenville County by recruiting volunteer blood donors for hospitals.
 The late Dr. E. Arthur “Art” Dreskin was the chief architect and medical director.

 In 1978, The Greenville Blood Assurance Plan was officially merged into a new organization called Carolina Blood Center.
-Carolina Blood Center inherited one employee, office furniture for three offices, a ten-year-old blood mobile, and a fiscal deficit.
+It inherited one employee, office furniture for three offices, a ten-year-old blood mobile, and a fiscal deficit.

 With the opening of Carolina Blood Center in 1979, the area’s blood collection and distribution resources were now coordinated under one organization.
 Hospitals no longer had to call upon donors or buy blood from other sources.
 Carolina Blood Center created a central resource for collecting and processing blood and blood products, ensuring patients access to the total blood available in the region.

 A “blood connection” network for the community

 The organization grew as the need for blood donations increased.
 When service was initiated for hospitals in Georgia, the name of the organization was changed to Carolina-Georgia Blood Center in 1981.
 On March 3, 1983, a ground-breaking ceremony was held for a one-story, 14,280 square foot blood center building.
 The center officially moved to 515 Grove Road in 1984.
 This housed not only a donation center but also the processing facilities.